 Created by horror writer Christopher Bloodworth, Boothworld Industries first arrived on the scene in 2013 with a story on the r/NoSleep subreddit simply titled, “630-296-7536.”
 A classic example of Freud’s definition of the uncanny, Boothworld Industries drives home its horror by taking something familiar — a customer service call, something called “remodeling,” a seemingly innocuous wish for you to “have a marvelous day” — and making it strange.
 The best part?
 You can actually call the phone number and get an in-universe response.
-Here’s the answerphone message you get if you stay on the line:
+Go here to hear the answerphone message you get if you stay on the line.

 So: How does that connect to the 801 number that’s the subject of our analysis today?
 The short answer is that it’s all part and parcel of the same story.

 In a recent video about the number, the YouTube channel ScareTheater traced the 801 number’s earliest known appearance back to March of 2016, pointing to YouTuber Brittney Crabb’s experiences with the original Boothworld number.
 Better known as Brittyy44, Crabb focuses her channel on real-life paranormal stories and phenomena; her videos featuring her attempts at playing a wide variety of Most Dangerous Games are particularly popular.
 (You may have seen one or both of her attempts at playing the Elevator Game, for example.)
 So, given her predilection for playing these sorts of games, it was probably only a matter of time before she dialed 630-296-7536 — and as you can see from her video, when she did so, she encountered the same answerphone message the rest of us have when we called the number.